-"Coach Carter” is both an inspirational sports movie and an unexpected multi-level urban drama that plays by its own clock.
+Embracing the story of a tough high school basketball coach who pushes young men to their limits, “Coach Carter” is both an inspirational sports movie and an unexpected multi-level urban drama that plays by its own clock.
+Since the true story of Richmond High coach Ken Carter involves far more than hoops, pic’s adherence to the details, and willingness to follow characters wherever they go, account for a running time exceeding 2¼ hours.
 Younger urban auds enthusiasm may be questionable, but their parents and teachers will heartily endorse the self-improvement message, making for good theatrical B.O. followed by a 3-pointer in vid.

 Carter’s (and son Damien’s) personal involvement in the production probably added a strong whiff of credibility to screenwriters Mark Schwahn’s and John Gatins’ on-the-nose dialogue and situations.
 Samuel L. Jackson, in the title role, lifts the film above familiar sports movie fare, however, imbuing a man who preaches the straight-and-narrow with magnetic appeal in portraying Coach Carter as an alluring rebel with equal parts charm and radical tough love.